 Current Financial Health of the New York Retirement System

-At an estimated value of $207 billion, New York’s public employee pension fund is the third-largest in the U.S. It has well over 3,000 employers at a state and local level that have employees included in the fund, with significantly more than one million participating retirees, members and beneficiaries.
-The fund gains most of its funds from investments, and it’s currently averaging a return of 8.35% every five years.
+At an estimated value of $246.3 billion as of June 30, 2022, New York’s public employee pension fund is one of the largest in the U.S. It has well over 3,000 employers at a state and local level that have employees included in the fund, with significantly more than one million participating retirees, members and beneficiaries.
+The fund gains most of its funds from investments, and it saw an 8.24% loss during the first quarter of 2022.
 So needless to say it’s performing well and should continue to do so for some time.

 In an effort to instill protections for this strong pension fund further, New York state comptroller Thomas P. DiNapoli has passed laws protecting who can be a part of it.
 For example, any investment advisors who contribute to a state comptroller and lobbyists cannot become involved with the fund.
 Also, all investment sales and purchases made within it are reported monthly to the public.
 To keep a further eye on these investments, DiNapoli created the Special Counsel for Ethics.